-The Garrison Institute is a non-sectarian, non-profit, 501[c]3 organization whose work is made possible by people like you.
-In particular, donations fund scholarships that make our retreats and program events accessible to more people.
-Supporting scholarships is a great, cost-effective way to build a more inclusive community and keep pushing the boundaries of contemplative-based social change.
+The Garrison Institute is a non-sectarian, non-profit, 501(c)(3) not-for-profit education organization.
+Our work is made possible by people like you.
+Charitable donations fund scholarships that support the accessibility of our retreats and programs for those who have the will but who may not have the way.
+Supporting scholarships is one piece of how we can continue to build a more inclusive community and move the needle on contemplative-based social change.
 To learn how to apply for a scholarship, click here.

 To contribute to our Retreat scholarship fund, click here.